sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 - These subport#s are then parsed and updated in PORT_TABLE of CONFIG redisDB
   - There would be a unique PORT_TABLE for each logical port
 - xcvrd (as subscriber to PORT_TABLE of CONFIG DB), would read these subport#s and perform 'Host side' Lanes assignment as per the following logic
-  - A physical port is broken down into N sub-ports (logical ports)
+  - A physical port is broken down into N subports (logical ports)
-  - 8/N ‘Host side’ Lanes are assigned to each subport# (or sub-port)
+  - 8/N ‘Host side’ Lanes are assigned to each subport#
-  - Consider '4x100G breakout' optical module use-cases It would be 2 lanes per subport (aka sub-port).
+  - Consider '4x100G breakout' optical module use-case It would be 2 lanes per subport.
 Refer to 8/N mentioned-above.
     Total 4 subports and Lane Count is 2
     - subport 1: Lanes 1,2
     - subport 2: Lanes 3,4